Contact Us for a Free Consultation (213) 542-0979

 Defending Real Estate Fraud Charges

 If we can determine that it's a weak case and they can't prove the case against you, you may well have a defense.
-But, if on the other hand, they've got the evidence, let's not lie to each other.
+But, if they've got the evidence, let's not lie to each other.

-If on the other hand, you're innocent and didn't commit the crime or are not involved with real estate fraud, you've come to the right place because I've done over 250 jury trials.
+If the authorities have the evidence against you, you won't be able to win the case.
+Accept that and move forward.
+If, on the other hand, you're innocent and didn't commit the crime or are not involved with real estate fraud, you've come to the right place because I've done over 250 jury trials.

-If they do, then let's handle the case the right way from the beginning.
-Let's set up our game plan.
-Let me give you an idea of what you're facing.
+I know how to fight cases, but we first must evaluate whether they have a good case against us.
+If they do, let's handle the case right from the beginning, set up our game plan, and give you an idea of what you're facing.

-For example, if you are accused and the authorities can prove that you stole thousands of dollars' worth of real estate, we need to figure out how we're going to make that better from the other person's perspective.
+Let me give you an idea of what you can do to help me regarding a real estate fraud situation.
+For example, if you are accused and the authorities can prove that you stole thousands of dollars worth of real estate, you need to figure out how to make that better from the other person's perspective.

 Fighting Charges vs Mitigation